 Nicole Shapiro (mentor Dr. Mary Erickson) and Weyni Haddis (mentor Dr. Helen Morgan Parmett) received Outstanding Poster Awards in the Undergraduate Scholars Poster Showcase Session.

 Congratulations to all our Scholars Week participants and a huge thank you to our faculty mentors for making such a significant contribution to the WWU scholars community!

 Call for submissions for a special issue of the Journal of Contemporary Argumentation and Debate

 Professors are invited to submit their writings to a special issue of the Journal of Contemporary Argumentation and Debate to celebrate the life and scholarship of the late Alfred “Tuna” Snider, the former Edwin W. Lawrence Professor of Speech and Debate at the University of Vermont.
 In a career spanning forty-three years, Dr. Snider authored five books and over fifty journal articles attending especially to the practice of debate and its role in global social change, leaving a tremendous legacy in the areas of Speech, Debate, and Communication Studies.
-You can download the complete call for submissions here.

 Communication Studies major Kevin Miller shares his passion for music and communication

 Music has been a mainstay in Kevin Miller's life since childhood.
 You may have even heard his music on the hit MTV show "True Life."
 Recently, Miller has used what he's learned in his Communication Studies courses to combine his passion for both communication and music with the launch of his online music production business, All Approach.
 You can read more about Kevin and his music in the Western Today's article Inspired by beats.